thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 **Fetch attribute values to analyze incoming telemetry from device**

 Use [enrichment](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/enrichment-nodes/) rule nodes to enrich incoming telemetry message with attributes of the device, related asset, customer or tenant.
-This is extremely powerful technique that allows to modify processing logic and parameters based on settings stored in the attributes.
+This is an extremely powerful technique that allows to modify processing logic and parameters based on settings stored in the attributes.

 **Use analytics rule nodes to aggregate data for related assets**